 Street noise is intended to represent a typical street environment.
 It should contain unsteady traffic noise for example recorded at traffic lights where cars stop, human noise such as steps.
 It should not contain speech, but baby cries are allowed.

-Generic immersive audio use case scenario, BS.1534 testing: Primarily, full recordings of complete immersive scenes including background will be used.
-A mix-based approach might be used in addition.

 Music and Mixed Content Material for P.800 testing

-Music and mixed content samples shall contain meaningful contents and the duration of each sample shall be approximately 8 and at least 7seconds.
+Music and mixed content samples shall contain meaningful contents, and the duration of each sample shall be approximately 8 and at least 7seconds.
 The following categories shall be used:

 Classical music